Kemba Walker: Personal life

 Walker is the son of Paul and Andrea Walker.
 His parents met in his father's native Antigua, while his mother is originally from St. Croix, U.S. Virgin Islands and was raised in the Bronx.
 He has two brothers, Akil and Keya, and two sisters named Sharifa and Kayla.

 Walker grew up in the Sack-Wern Houses in Soundview, Bronx.

 Walker is also a dancer.
 He performed three times at the Apollo Theater for the TV show Showtime at the Apollo.

 On June 21, 2011, Walker released a mixtape in collaboration with DJ Skee and Skee Sports.
 The mixtape features songs inspired by and inspiring to Walker.

 In 2011, Walker signed a multi-year sponsorship deal with Under Armour.
 In 2015, Walker's contract with Under Armour expired.
 He subsequently signed with Jordan Brand, a subsidiary of Nike.

+Walker made an appearance in the film Marty Supreme playing a member of the Harlem Globetrotters alongside fellow former NBA player Tracy McGrady.